 Note: If an MBB graduate student applies to TA they are considered to have applied to all available TA positions in MBB for the given semester.
-However, MBB also recognizes that applicants often have a preference for certain courses, and therefore you have the opportunity to rank your preferences.
 If you only wish to be considered for particular courses, please state this in the comments section.

-If you have questions about applying for an MBB TAship, please contact Christine Beauchamp at 778-782-3991 or firstname.lastname@example.org.
+If you have questions about applying for an MBB TAship, please contact Christine Beauchamp at 778-782-3991 or email to firstname.lastname@example.org.
 If you have questions about the online application system, please contact email@example.com.

 The University is committed to the principle of equity in employment.
 (See Policy GP 19.)

 The information submitted with your application is collected under the authority of the University Act (R.S.B.C.
 1996, c.468, s.
 27(4)(a)), applicable federal and provincial employment regulations and requirements, the University's non-academic employment policies and applicable collective agreements.

 The information is related directly to and needed by the University to initiate the employment application process.
 The information will be used to contact references supplied by you, evaluate your qualifications and complete the employment process by making a hiring decision.
 Applicant information may also be disclosed to the Teaching Support Staff Union in accordance with Article XIII F.3.1.b of the Collective Agreement.

 If you have any questions about the collection, use and disclosure of this information please contact the Associate VP, Human Resources, Simon Fraser University, Burnaby, BC V5A 1S6.
 Telephone 778-782-3237.